St Patrick's Cathedral, Melbourne: Cathedral singers

 Formed in May 1996, the St Patrick's Cathedral Singers supplement the musical resources of the cathedral.
-The choir has been directed since 2015 by Mr Christopher Mason.
-The Singers sing weekly at the Sunday 6:30pm Mass.
+The choir has been directed since 2015 by Christopher Mason.
+The singers sing weekly at the Sunday 6:30 pm Mass.
 Entrance is by audition and some scholarships are available to eligible students.

 Pipe organs

 The cathedral's original pipe organ was built in the late 1870s by Robert Mackenzie and completed in 1880 by George Fincham.
-The current installation built by George Fincham & Sons, Melbourne in 1962–64 and incorporates a substantial part of the original.
+The current installation was built by George Fincham & Sons, Melbourne, in 1962–64 and incorporates a substantial part of the original.
 Installed in the west gallery of the cathedral, it comprises 81 speaking stops spread over four manuals and pedals.
 Some of the stops can be dated to 1880 or 1896, when the instrument was enlarged.
 The organ was refurbished in 1996–97 for the centenary of the cathedral.
 In addition to serving the liturgical needs of the cathedral, the organ is occasional used for recitals and recordings.